walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 3. It may already be sitting half-decoded in the pipeline of another CPU, having been fetched moments ago but not yet executed.

-Point 2 is the dangerous one, and it is worth walking through concretely.
+Point 2 is the dangerous one.
 Picture two CPUs, A and B, where A is patching a 5-byte instruction that B keeps calling in a loop.
 The store A makes is not one atomic operation — the CPU issues it as however many bus-width writes it takes to cover 5 bytes, and each of those writes becomes visible to the rest of the system separately.
-The fetch B makes can land in the middle of that sequence, seeing some bytes from before the write and some from
+The fetch B makes can land in the middle of that sequence, seeing some bytes from before the write and some from after:
-after:

                          time --->